Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 The default access modifier in Java is package-private.
 This means that all classes created without additional access modifiers are visible only to the classes in the same package.
 Some IDEs have standard configurations so that, while creating tests, they will be marked as package-private.
 Also, the test method could have been marked as private by mistake.

-Until JUnit 4, Maven will only run the test classes which are marked as public.
+Until JUnit 4, Maven will only run the test classes that are marked as public.
 We should note, though, that this won’t be an issue with JUnit 5+.
 However, the actual test methods should always be marked as public.

 Let’s look at an example: